Northern Australia Beef Roads Program

 Northern Australia Beef Roads Program is a suite of projects designed to deliver targeted upgrades to key roads for transporting cattle in northern Australia.
 In 2016 the Australian Government announced 18 projects to be funded under this program.
 This program is separate to the Northern Australia Roads Program, also announced in 2016, which contains a further 20 projects.

 Funding and program status

 Funding by the Australian Government is up to 80% of total costs, with the remainder being met by state, territory and local governments.
-The initial funding allocation by the Australian Government was $100 million, most of which has now (in April 2022) been expended on the identified projects, most of which have been completed or are nearing completion.
+The initial funding allocation by the Australian Government was $100 million, most of which, As of April 2022, has been expended on the identified projects, most of which have been completed or are nearing completion.

+The CSIRO (Commonwealth Scientific and Industrial Research Organisation) developed a computer program called Transport Network Strategic Investment Tool (TRANSIT) to help identify ways to reduce travel distance and time, save fuel costs, cut down on wear and tear and minimise stress for truck drivers and cattle.

 Type of work

 The work undertaken includes road widening, sealing and pavement renewal.

 Projects

 The roads involved in the 18 projects are listed below.